 Binding Safety Accords

-Bangladesh is the fourth largest exporter of apparel to the US.
-Its garment sector accounts for 80 percent of the country’s exports and employs over 3.5 million workers.
+Bangladesh is the third largest exporter of apparel to the US.
+Its garment sector accounts for more than 80 percent of the country’s exports and employs over four million workers.
 These workers face some of the worst conditions in the industry, including poverty wages, verbal and physical harassment, retaliation for advocating for better conditions, and extremely unsafe factory buildings.

 From 2005 to 2013, these unsafe conditions tragically killed nearly 2,000 Bangladeshi workers in fire and building safety disasters—all of which could have been prevented.
 In April 2013, 1,134 workers alone died when the Rana Plaza building collapsed, making it the worst disaster in the history of the industry.
 Factories at Rana Plaza were producing for several major brands and retailers, including JCPenney, The Children’s Place, and Walmart.
 Many of these companies had audited the factory in the months leading up to the collapse—yet these audits failed to identify or correct the safety violations that would lead to disaster.